Kate Greenaway: Staying True to Your Own Style

 Before Dorothy Gale opens the door of the ruined farmhouse, we see her awash in sepia tones.
 Like many others as a child, I gasped when Dorothy and Toto discover a new land of startling color: yellow (of course!), blue, orange, and the vivid green of giant leaves.

-In a city covered with coal smoke and the noise of vendors, Kate was born on March 17, 1846 at 1 Cavendish Street, Hoxton (now part of the London Borough of Hackney).
-However, it was her first visits to the color-drenched world of the English countryside that opened the door to her imagination.
+In a sepia city covered with coal smoke and the noise of vendors, Kate Greenaway was born on March 17, 1846 at 1 Cavendish Street, Hoxton (now part of the London Borough of Hackney).
+However, like Dorothy Gale, it was Kate's visits to the color-drenched world of the English countryside that opened the door to her imagination.

-A sister of the farmer’s wife also lived with the Chappell family.
-One of Kate’s earliest memories is of Ann carrying her on one arm.
+A sister of the farmer’s wife also lived with the Chappell family, and one of Kate’s earliest memories is of Ann carrying her on one arm.
 With casual competence, Ann also carried a basket of bread, homemade butter, and a can of steaming tea for the haymakers.

 Kate never forgot the “beauty of the afternoon, the look of the sun, the smell of the tea, the perfume of the hay, and the great feeling of Happiness—the joy and the love of it—from her royal perch on Ann’s strong arm” (Spielmann and Layard).